mschuchard/linter-terraform-syntax/README.md

 This package is now in maintenance mode.
 All feature requests and bug reports in the Github repository issue tracker will receive a response, and possibly also be implemented (especially bug fixes).
 However, active development on this package has ceased.

 ### Installation
-Terraform >= 0.12 is required to be installed (five most recent minor versions are officially supported; check CI matrix) before using this (downgrade to 1.4.1 for 0.11 support).
+Terraform >= 0.12 is required to be installed (>= 1.0 is officially supported) before using this (downgrade to 1.4.1 for 0.11 support).
 The Atom-IDE-UI and Language-Terraform packages are also required.

 All testing is performed with the latest stable version of Pulsar.
 Any version of Atom or any pre-release version of Pulsar is not supported.